s4kunh3/Tic-tac-toe/README.md

 # Tic Tac Toe

 ## How to execute it
-On the terminal run make, that should compile all c files, if you dont want to pollute you folder then you can run make clean, which removes the compiled files to keep the project file clean.
+On the terminal run make, that should compile all c files.

 ```bash
     make